johnr365/public_notes/tutorial-video-proposal.md

 #1 is generally going well.

-#2 - I hope we can accelerate.
+#2 - I hope we can grow more.

 ## How?